ArieKnoester/turtle-crossing-game/README.md

 next level, the car speed increases.
 4. When the turtle collides with a car, it's game over and everything stops.

+#### TODO
+- Detect if the turtle collides with any car.
+- If the turtle collides with any car.
+The game is over.
+- When the game is over, Display 'GAME OVER' text.